 Raccoons are noisy and will wake you up at night on their way out to scavenge for food and then again in the morning on their way back to sleep.
 These sounds will usually be heard between the hours of 7pm-6am depending on the season.
 Although it may vary due to weather temperatures and/or sickness.

 How did they get in?
 They can pop the lid off your ventilation caps.
 Sometimes they dig into your roof(weak plywood due to age and water).
 A few other probable areas are soffits (junctions mainly), these areas are weak and flimsy.
 Raccoons will push these soffits in and enter your attic.
 Soffits are weak especially in the junctions of the roof where raccoons can sit and be situated to exert maximum force.

 Alternative entry routes include squirrel entry points which the raccoon will enlarge over time to enter.
 And finally, chimneys.

 Interesting fact: raccoons eat rodents and squirrels which is an attractant into your attic, while the main attraction is the shelter your attic provides.

 Opossums can sound similar to raccoons, these cases are more rare.
 In the past we have found opossums within the attic which were initially suspected to be raccoons.

 Mice or Rat identification:

-For birds look for white droppings on the walls or shingles and corners around the home and side vents.
+For birds look for white droppings on the walls or shingles and side vents.
 Bats are similar but instead you should look for their guano.
-These are bat droppings and they look dark brown and about x1.5 of grains of rice.
+Guano are bat droppings and they look dark brown and about x1.5 the size of grains of rice.
 Visually they look rounded on the edges and generally uniform in shape.
 You can find them embedded onto your side wall or the ground right below the entry point.